vrsttl/RestoTracker/README.md

 Challenging user stories will be detailed here.

-US 1 - Frontend backbone switched to React-Slingshot for convenience US 2 - Frontend: Basic url routing drawn up, store set up, redux-saga implemented, layouts deployed, authorization drawn up
+US 1 - Frontend backbone switched to React-Slingshot for convenience

+US 2 - Frontend: Basic url routing drawn up, store set up, redux-saga implemented, layouts deployed, authorization drawn up

+US 3 - Rearranging the data models so that it produces the smallest data tree possible.
+All relevant querying information is availabe from the orders model.